 Yes!
 The kit is ideal for flowers, and looks lovely with a combination of upright and trailing varieties.
 You can be creative and spectacular by having a flowing wall of hanging basket type flowers!!
 Send me your pics!!
 See some of my early pics in the picture gallery.

 The best this year have been petunias, begonias, (both upright and trailing), Geraniums, Million bells, Fushias (upright and trailing), Verbena (which grew taller than my mum!!) and the silver green leaves that hang down.
 Really anything you would normally put in a hanging basket.

-Next year I am going to try putting two plants in each mesh pot, one upright and one trailing to get double the effect.
+I now put two plants in some mesh pots, one upright and one trailing to get double the effect.
 You can do this in a hydroponic system as the pot is only used to hold the plant, not grow anything in.
 Great eh!!
 Send me your ideas.
 I am lucky I have two HydroVeg kits, one for veg and one for my flower hanging garden.
 Perk of the job!!!!

 How often do I need to top up the water?

 It depends on the temperature.
 On very hot days, you need to keep an eye on the waterbox and top up every two or three days with small amounts.
 The pump noise will also increase if the water needs topping up.
 In cooler conditions you might not have to top up for a couple of weeks.